pyflosic/pyflosic/README.md

 ### previously
 * Torsten Hahn (torstenhahn@fastmail.fm)

 The development of PyFLOSIC started with the master's thesis of Lenz Fiedler.
 Over the last year, we had many updates and complete code re-writes by Sebastian Schwalbe (ase-backends,classes etc.) and Torsten Hahn (various speed-up techniques).
 Our main testers are Kai Trepte, Sebastian Schwalbe and Jakob Kraus.
-Our overall theoretical guide and head of decisions is Prof. Jens Kortus.
+Jens Kortus is our overall theoretical guide and head of decisions, whereas Susi Lehtola has recently joined the team and provides new perspectives.

 ## Citation
 If you use the PyFLOSIC code for a scientific article or contribution, please cite the following article.